Jey-Cee/ioBroker.enocean/README.md

 ## Teach-in
-- Second EEP: Some devices use a second EEP, to add these create
+- The process is documented with (short) step-by-step instructions in the adapter configuration.
+There you can Choose your device and the instructions will be displayed.
+Follow them.
-- Devices without possibility to teach-in to an other device (like Eltako Series 12 also known as Opus Green Net).
+- Devices without possibility to teach-in to an other device (like Eltako Series 12 also known as Opus Green Net):
 They can be controlled with an virtual switch (F6-02-02): Open configuration and click add new device.
-Now choose EEP X1-01-01 and manufacturer ENOCEAN GMBH, as ID fffffff0.
+Now choose X_Virtual as manufacturer and Switch as device, use ID fffffff0.
 Count up the last sign, 1-9 and a-f, for each new virtual switch.
 Click add device and close configuration.
 Then start teach-in on your device according to the manual, send command from virtual switch.
 Now you should be able to control the device.
-- Eltako series 14 (RS485):  Devices must already installed and setup.
-Then go to adapter config and add a new device with the ID of base plus device bus id (base ID ffe12340 + bus id 1 = ffe12341).
-Then set the device in to learn mode (LRN) and set the channel number that is related to the bus id.
-Now go to the device objects and choose Teach-in at CMD.
-Repeat these steps for all channels.
-- Eltako Tipp Funk: First create the device manual with the first EEP (see supported devices) and then with second EEP.
-After you have created the device manual you have to click on Autodetect and bring your deviece in teachin mode.

 ## Teach-out (delete adapter binding from the device)
 - Eltako Tipp-Funk: Send 3 times teach-in command during 2 seconds from ioBroker to device